 Dutch photographer Niki Feijen immortilizes an astonishingly intact glimpse into the past.
 This autodidact specializes in documenting and capturing historic architecture and abandoned buildings.
-He does not use any artificial light sources but instead uses subtle HDR technique to capture the broad spectrum of natural light in the dim lit locations.
+Each photo fuses together the conflicting notions of beauty and decay and corresponds with his desire to capture and silently communicate with his audience about the subject’s very essence.

-Now he is travelling around the globe looking for these hidden gems, tucked away behind 'do not enter' signs.
-Curious about what lies on the 'other side’, he goes in search of a world hidden in plain sight.
-Coming across impressive yet eerie locations, such as homes located in ghost towns, lost asylums, decaying hospitals, abandoned castles and long forgotten hotels.
-Capturing forgotten architectural masterpieces before they will crumble and collapse.
+Feijen is currently travelling around the globe looking for more hidden gems tucked away behind ‘Do Not Enter’ signs.
+Curious about what lies on the other side, he goes in search of the hidden world that is often in plain sight.
+When Feijen comes across impressive yet eerie locations, such as homes located in ghost towns, asylums, decaying hospitals, abandoned castles and long forgotten hotels, he intends to preserve the what is left of the past by encapsulating these forgotten masterpieces’ ethos in a photo before they crumble and collapse.

 Artworks Available at :